Structural Identifiability and Discrete Symmetries: Examples

 \begin{example} The following model stems from \cite{llw:1987}:

-Direct inspection yields again a discrete $S_{2}$ symmetry: if we form the three pairs $(\theta_{1},\theta_{3})$, $(\theta_{2},\theta_{4})$, $(x_{1},x_{2})$ and simultaneously swap their elements, then the system \eqref{eq:llw} remains unchanged.
-However, this time the symmetry group is larger.
-The Thomas decomposition of the finite determining system consists of two simple systems, each comprising a set of algebraic equations and an identical set of differential equations for $\tilde{\theta}_4$, indicating the presence of infinitely many solutions.
+Direct inspection yields again a discrete $S_{2}$ symmetry: if we form the three pairs $(\theta_{1},\theta_{3})$, $(\theta_{2},\theta_{4})$, $(x_{1},x_{2})$ and simultaneously swap their elements, then \eqref{eq:llw} remains unchanged.
+However, this time the symmetry group $\mathcal{G}$ is larger.
+The Thomas decomposition of $\findet$ consists of two simple systems, each comprising a set of algebraic equations and an identical set of differential equations for $\tilde{\theta}_4$, indicating the presence of infinitely many solutions.
 Solving for $\tilde{\theta}_4$ reveals that the infinite part of the solution space can be parametrized by a single function of the form

-This result implies that the model is invariant under a Lie group consisting of two connected components.
-The component containing the identity is given by the transformations
+This result implies that the model \eqref{eq:llw} is invariant under a Lie group $\mathcal{G}$ consisting of two connected components.
+The component $\mathcal{G}_{0}$ containing the identity is given by the transformations

 (the identity is obtained by choosing $\varphi=\theta_4$).
 The second connected component is given by the transformations